 I remember going to the Natural History Museum in London when I was young – Dippy the famous dinosaur skeleton made an impression that lasts decades.

-So I’ve enjoyed going back with Minnie and making the most of a free world-class museum.
+So I’ve enjoyed going back with Minnie since she’s been a toddler, and making the most of a free world-class museum.
 There’s plenty to entertain toddlers, whether they’re dinosaur fans or would rather gaze at an elephant, whale and giraffe.

 It’s also enormously family friendly with plenty of lifts, toilets usually within scuttling distance, high chairs in the cafes and child-friendly food (and places to eat your own picnic).
 But if you’re planning a visit, here are nine things you need to know before visiting the Natural History Museum with a toddler.

 For my complete set of tips on visiting London’s museums with toddlers and kids, check out my ultimate guide

 Skip the main Cromwell Road door for the small entrance on Exhibition Road, as it’s the quietest and step-free.
 There’s a cloakroom here too, although it does fill up quickly, and while you don’t get the dramatic impact of the suspended whale skeleton in the Hintze Hall (Dippy the diplodocus now having been replaced and headed off on a tour of the UK), it does mean you don’t need to distract their attention as you wrangle them out of coats or fold up buggies.

 Children aged three and under can leave items for free in the cloakroom, but pushchairs do need to be folded.
 If you’ve crammed lots of bags underneath, be prepared to have to carry those.

 Mornings are usually the quietest times throughout the year, so try to get there for opening at 10am.
 School holidays and peak tourist season are unsurprisingly much busier, so it’s best to arrive before opening if you’re visiting with school age siblings too – although the museum is rarely quiet.